Bigfoot71/rlights/README.md

 # rlights.h

 `rlights.h` is a single-header library that provides a simple implementation of a lighting system for [raylib](https://www.raylib.com/).
-This library supports directional lights, omni-directional lights, and spotlights, as well as normal mapping to enhance the realism of your scenes.

 ## Features
 - **Directional Lights**: Simulate sunlight or other distant light sources.